devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

             icon: https://raw.githubusercontent.com/devfile-samples/devfile-stack-icons/main/golang.svg
           ```
     2. Setup `components`
-        - A `name` is required for a component
+        - A `name` is required for a component.
-        - If a `container` entity is defined, a `image` must be
+        - If a `container` entity is defined, an `image` property must be
-        specified
+        specified.
-        - Though `endpoints` is optional it is needed to expose
+        - Though `endpoints` is optional, it is needed to expose
-        the port for web connections, this requires an endpoint `name`
+        the port for web connections.
+This requires an endpoint `name`
-        and `targetPort` to expose (e.g. `8080` if that is your http
+        and `targetPort` to expose, for example `8080` if that is your http
-        port)
+        port.
         - The web service might need to connect to a external
-        database using environment variables, in this case
+        database using environment variables.
+In this case, define
-        environment variable names and values defined for the
+        environment variable names and values for the
-        container component under `env`
+        container component under `env`:
         ```yaml
         components:
           - name: web